tbeu/matio/README.md

 ### 2.3 Building matio with cmake (experimental)
 #### 2.3.1 Quick Build Guide
 A secondary method for building the software uses 'cmake' followed by 'make'.
-After building, the testsuite can be executed to test the software using 'make check'.
+After building, the testsuite can be executed to test the software using 'make test'.
 The software can be installed using 'make install'.
 For example,
 ```sh
 git clone git://git.code.sf.net/p/matio/matio
 cd matio